One side of office warm, other side fine: zone damper stuck

 What fixed it

-We cleaned the corrosion and dust from the shaft and bearing area with a contact cleaner, then applied a light lubricant rated for the operating temperature.
-With the friction gone, we ran the motor through several full open-close cycles to confirm it could drive the blade across its full range without stalling.
-We then had the thermostat cycle the zone on and off so the motor responded to automatic calls, not only manual ones.
-The damper opened and closed cleanly each time.
-Finally, we measured airflow at the affected grilles to confirm it matched the other zones.
-No motor replacement, no ceiling panels removed, and no ductwork touched.
+We reconnected the linkage arm to the blade's pivot pin and confirmed the clip seated securely, so the motor's movement reached the blade directly again.
+We ran the motor through several open-close cycles to confirm the blade followed it fully, then cycled the thermostat on and off so it responded to automatic calls, not only manual ones.
+Airflow at the affected grilles matched the other zones again.
+No motor or damper replacement, no ceiling panels removed, and no ductwork touched.

 Outcome